-The Code shall be posted on CP's public web site at www.cpr.ca and on CP's intranet web site, CP Station.
+The Code is posted on CP's public web site at www.cpr.ca and on CP's intranet web site, SharePoint.
 CP's Disclosure and Insider Trading/Reporting Policy may also be accessed at CP's public web site.
-Other CP policies referred to in the Code may be obtained through CP Station or in hard copy upon request to the Human Resource Service Centre.
+Other CP policies referred to in the Code may be obtained through SharePoint or upon request to the Employee Services Centre.